Dust or Magic Logo

 Break

 Read any good books lately?
-Don't miss another Dust or Magic tradition: a literature with Bob Wikenden and hopefully Scott Traylor
+Another Dust or Magic tradition: a literature review, hosted by Bob Wikenden of Jersey Cow Software with the latest reports from the MacCarthur Foundation, KFF, the Cooney Center and others.

 1:30 PM